hacks-guide/Guide_Wii/docs/bricks.md

 # Diagnosis

 This is a section intended to help you diagnose a potential brick, in order by least to most brick severity.
-If you seem to have a brick that isn't covered in this section or in the guide, please join the Nintendo Homebrew Discord server for support.
+If you seem to have a brick that isn't covered in this section or in the guide, please join the WiiLink Discord server for support.

 + Wii starts, and progresses to the Wii Menu.
 No app is malfunctioning, Wii Settings is error free, everything is seemingly fine.
 No brick.
 + Wii starts, and progresses to the Wii Menu.